 - Click Next to continue.

-An alternate method of initiating ClickOnce is through the Publish properties of the Project Designer.
-These properties can be accessed by double-clicking the Properties item in Solution Explorer or by clicking [project name] Properties on the Project menu, and then clicking the Publish tab.
-This tab provides the facility to set several more options, including the version number of the deployed application.
+An alternate method of initiating ClickOnce publishing is through the Publish properties of the Project Designer.
+These can be accessed by double-clicking the Properties item in Solution Explorer or by clicking [project name] Properties on the Project menu.
+Then click the Publish tab.
+This tab provides the facility to set several additional publishing options, including the version number of the published application.

-If you wish to distribute your game on a CD, use a CD-Rewriter or DVD-Rewriter to copy the files from the specified location to a CD-ROM or DVD-ROM.
+If you wish to distribute your game on a CD, use a CD-Rewriter or DVD-Rewriter to copy the files from the specified location to the CD-ROM or DVD-ROM media.

 Special Considerations for Game Data Files